 Fu Manchu, The Famed Orangutan Escape Artist, Learned To Pick Locks Right Here In Nebraska

 You may have seen references to a lock-picking ape in the movies, but did you know that the story was based on real events?
-It happened right here in Nebraska in the late ’60s, and the ape in question was a Sumatran orangutan named Fu Manchu.
+It happened right here in Nebraska in the late ’60s during what is now referred to as the Omaha Zoo orangutan escape, and the ape in question was a Sumatran orangutan named Fu Manchu.

 (None of the photos below are of the real Fu Manchu.
 We hope you enjoy these pics of other male orangs.)